mrSamDev/landing-and-blog/src/content/blog/slightly-embarrassing-code.md

 Sometimes the best code is the code you don't write.
 Or in this case, the code you delete and replace with platform features that existed all along.

 I'd love to hear about your own "what was I thinking?" moments.
-Drop a comment below or reach out on Twitter.
+Drop a comment below or reach out on [Bluesky](https://bsky.app/profile/sijosam.in).
 Misery loves company, especially when it comes to questionable code decisions!

----

-Want to see more of my questionable coding decisions?
-Check out the original code on [GitHub](https://github.com) (and maybe don't judge too harshly).